gpisano97/Micron/README.md

 ## Incoming Features
 Some very cool features are almost ready for release!
 Let's see some of them :

-* Resources auto discovery -> this function allow to set an autodiscover that make all your Resource automatically listen for incoming request, without register them or put the endpoint code in the index.php file.
+* Resources auto discovery -> this function allow to set an autodiscover that make all your Resources automatically listen for incoming request, without register them or put the endpoint code in the index.php file.
 * .env file support.